GK2103/GK2103.github.io/README.md

 ##### Problem Area:

 This project aims to tackle the global obesity crisis as it been reported by EASO that obesity and being overweight is the 5th global cause of death (EASO, 2020).
 Despite abundant online information, misinformation and lack of motivation and engaging solutions hinder effective weight loss (Nakul, 2022).
-The project introduces a mobile fitness app with educational features, goal setting, and tracking, as upon research they had shown promising user engagement results (Consagoustech, 2023).
-By offering a reliable and engaging solution, "WeightLess" strives to combat global obesity.

 ###### References: